 Modern glazed doors, whether they be bi-folds or sliding, are one of the most sought after features in today’s homes.
-Equally, they are one of the main additions people use to flood their houses with light if they are undergoing an extension, or renovating their property.
+Equally, they are one of the main additions people use to flood their houses with light undergoing an extension” target=”_blank”> undergoing an extension, or renovating their property.

 Choosing the right bi-fold or sliding doors for your house is important, both practically and stylistically and they could quite easily become the wow-factor feature that you have been looking for.
 To make sure you make the right decision, follow our guide to choosing the perfect glazed doors for your project.

 - Bi-fold doors – which are also known as folding-sliding doors – slide open panels concertinaing neatly together.

 - They can also include a standard-style door at one end, which you can use to go in and out without having to fold the panels.

 - Bi-folding units can open inwards or outwards, and most people choose the latter option to maximise space inside.
 With examples that open outwards, you don’t need to worry about the furniture inside the room getting in the way of the folded leaves when the door is open.

 - ‘With a bi-fold door you can open up a whole wall giving a connection to the exterior space,’ explains Matt Higgs, co-owner and sales manager at Klöeber.

 - Sliding doors open by moving to the side, with the panes fitting behind one another.

 - You won’t be able to fully open the room in which they’re fitted to the outside.